 We have to make sure that we help those people with the greatest need for care and support.
 To do this we carry out an assessment to identify your needs, how these impact on your wellbeing, and the outcomes that you wish to achieve in your day-to-day life.

-The new national eligibility threshold for adults with care and support needs consists of three criteria:
+There are three criteria for the national eligibility threshold for adults with care and support needs consists of three criteria:

 - whether your needs are due to a physical or mental impairment or illness

-- to what extent your needs affect your ability to achieve two or more specified outcomes, and
+- to what extent your needs affect your ability to achieve two or more specified outcomes

 - whether and to what extent this impacts on your wellbeing

-We must understand if your are able to take part in your assessment and consider whether there is significant difficulty in any of these four areas:
+We must understand if you are able to take part in your assessment and consider whether there is significant difficulty in any of these four areas:

 - understanding the information provided